Francessco121/Discore/README.md

 # Discore
 ***Discord + .NET Core = Discore***

-Discore is a [.NET Core](https://dotnet.github.io/) library for interacting with the [Discord](https://discordapp.com/) API.
+A [.NET Core](https://dotnet.github.io/) library for interacting with the [Discord](https://discordapp.com/) API.

-Discore aims to fully implement two sides of the Discord API; the HTTP API, and the realtime WebSocket API.
+Discore aims to fully implement two sides of the Discord API: the HTTP API, and the realtime WebSocket API.
 It's designed for creating Discord bot applications, as well as applications that do not require realtime data.

+**Please note!** Discore is **not** an official Discord API wrapper.

 Released under the [MIT License](../master/LICENSE.md).